growlix/growlix.github.io/_pages/about.md

   - /about.html
 ---

+*UPDATE:* I am working on something new related to data and machine learning.
+If you are a scientist or engineer who wants to improve deep learning models by intervening on training data, please get in touch.

 My primary research interest is furthering the science of deep learning—developing and conducting rigorous, empirical experiments to better understand deep learning systems—and using the resulting insights to improve the performance, efficiency, and human-interpretability of these systems.
-I'm currently pursuing these interests as a researcher at [MosaicML](https://www.mosaicml.com/).
+I used to pursue these interests as the Head of Data Research at [MosaicML](https://www.mosaicml.com/).

 I also spent 1.5 years as an AI Resident at [FAIR](https://ai.facebook.com/), where I applied empirical approaches to understand deep learning systems under the supervision of [Ari Morcos](http://www.arimorcos.com/) and [Sergey Edunov](https://scholar.google.com/citations?user=5w7uYrIAAAAJ&hl=en).
 The [publications](https://mleavitt.net/publications/) section of my site has summaries of all my work.